 I am currently working on a second monograph that examines the history of political thought and political theorising in modern Iran through a global and decolonial lens, interrogating, in particular, the relationship between sovereignty, self-determination and coloniality.

-My research interests include modern Islamic political thought, political theology, Marxism in the Global South, trends in Marxist and critical theory, travelling and reception theory, the intellectual and political history of the Middle East, political Islam and Islamist movements, as well as anti-colonial, postcolonial and decolonial theory.
+My research interests include modern Islamic political thought, political theology, critical race theory and the study of Islamophobia, Marxism in the Global South, travelling and reception theory, the intellectual and political history of the Middle East, as well as anti-colonial, postcolonial and decolonial theory.

 My writings have been published in Modern Intellectual History, the British Journal of Middle Eastern Studies, Iranian Studies, Digest of Middle East Studies, International Journal of Middle East Studies, Middle East Journal, Foreign Policy, Jadaliyya, Al Jazeera, Lobelog, Jacobin, The Guardian, among other venues, and he has also appeared widely on the international media.